hanmindev/Hmmm/README.md

 # Hmmm
 Hanmin's Minecraft Math Module

 This library was originally written because of the fact that Minecraft can only perform arithmetic operations on 32-bit signed integers, which is insufficient for many practices.
-This library can compactly store 32-bit floating point numbers as integers (while maintaining identical bits), in addition to being able to perform operations on them.
-This library can also store 64-bit objects as two integers (again, while maintaining identical bits).
+This library can compactly store 32-bit floating point numbers as integers, in addition to being able to perform operations on them.
+In the future, I hope that this library will be able to store 64-bit objects as two integers.

 Another useful function of this library is that it lets you easily create lists and perform operations on them (hopefully anyways, as I haven't actually made that at the time of writing).